virtualpudding/WP-Orbit-Slider/readme.txt

 It uses a custom post type for each slide and taxonomies to create slider groups.
 The restriction is one slider per post/page.
 Dont fill your pages with sliders.
 Use one.
 Make it bold and get your message across!

 == Installation ==

 1. Upload the `wp-orbit-slider` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create your slides by clicking on 'Slides' in your administration menu and selecting 'Add New Slide'. **As default the slider ONLY uses the featured image attached to any given slide.**
 1. Use the shortcode `[orbit-slider]` in the content area of a page or post where you want the image slider to appear.
-1. Alternatively, insert the following line into your theme where you want the slider to appear: <?php echo do_shortcode('[orbit-slider]') ?>`

 == Frequently Asked Questions ==